 SCC can be classified into low risk, high risk, or very high risk lesions, determined by (amongst others) their size, thickness, evidence of perineural invasion or lymphovascular invasion, degree of differentiation, presence of clear margins, and location.

-The first line management for resectable SCC is surgical, and non-surgical options only used as adjuncts or where surgery is not feasible.
+The first line management for resectable SCC is surgical; non-surgical options are only used as adjuncts or where surgery is not feasible.